 (Source: Global Offshore Wind Market Report 2018, NORWEP).

-The joint development of this novel jack-up vessel is the logical next step in Ulstein Group’s strategy to reduce cost in the production of renewable wind energy, and to become a leading company in supporting the offshore wind industry with more efficient assets.
+The development of the ULSTEIN X-JACK series is a logical next step in Ulstein Group’s strategy to reduce cost in the production of renewable wind energy, and to become a leading company in supporting the offshore wind industry with more efficient assets.